ansible/ansible/docs/docsite/rst/become.rst

 Become and Windows
 ``````````````````

-Since Ansible 2.3, become can be used on Windows hosts through the ``runas``
+Since Ansible 2.3, ``become`` can be used on Windows hosts through the
-method.
-Become on Windows uses the same inventory setup and invocation
+``runas`` method.
+Become on Windows uses the same inventory setup and
-arguments as the normal method so nothing in different from the above.
+invocation arguments as as ``become`` on a non Windows host so the setup and
+variables names are the same as what is defined in this document.

 While ``become`` can be used to become another user, there are other uses for
-using become with Windows hosts.
+using it with Windows hosts.
 One important use is to bypass some of the
 limitations that are imposed when running on WinRM such as constrained network
-delegation or forbidden system calls like the WUA API.
-You can use ``become``
+delegation or accessing forbidden system calls like the WUA API.
+You can use
-with the same user as ``ansible_user`` to bypass these limitations and do tasks
+``become`` with the same user as ``ansible_user`` to bypass these limitations
-that are not normally accessible in a WinRM session.
+run commands that are not normally accessible in a WinRM session.

 .. note:: While become support was added for Windows since Ansible 2.3 it is
     still considered experimental and can change in the future based on issues
     and limitations that are found.
-Before Ansible 2.4 become would only work
+Before Ansible 2.4, become would only work
     when ``ansible_winrm_transport`` was either ``basic`` or ``credssp`` but
     since that release it now works on all transport types.